AetherDAO-Repositories/AetherDAO-Documents/whitepaper.md

 The variable k is used to 'stretch out' the graph or increase the collateral ratio required to reach the maximum APR assigned by variable m.
 ![alt text](https://github.com/AetherDAO-Repositories/AetherDAO-Documents/blob/main/images/i2.png)

-## DAO Profit: Purchase / Stake / Sell
+## DAO Stability: Purchase / Stake / Sell
 A rate of collateralization will be set in the governance module for the purchasing and selling of Aether by the DAO.
 For example, 120% over-collaterlization in order to execute purchase orders and 90% under-collateralization in order to execute sell orders.